Algafix/JavaNTSClient/README.md

 # JavaNTSClient

-JavaNTSClient is a Java-based library designed to interact as a client with Network Time Security (NTS) server.
+JavaNTSClient is a Java-based library designed to interact as a client with Network Time Security (NTS) servers.

 The file [NTSTime.java](https://github.com/Algafix/JavaNTSClient/blob/main/app/src/main/java/NTSTime.java) contains an very easy example on how to use the library.
 A more complex example of its use by an Android app can be found [here](https://github.com/odrisci/SntsSampleAndroidApp).

 In general, only one `NTSUDPClient` object need to be instatiated.
-Multiple time severs can be queried from the same `NTSUDPClient` object using the `getTime` method.
+Multiple time servers can be queried from the same `NTSUDPClient` object using the `getTime` method.
 The library handles the TLS handshake, key extraction and cookie management independently for each time server.

-The interface is compatible and inspired by the [Apache Commons NTP library](https://commons.apache.org/proper/commons-net/apidocs/org/apache/commons/net/ntp/package-summary.html).
+The interface is compatible with and inspired by the [Apache Commons NTP library](https://commons.apache.org/proper/commons-net/apidocs/org/apache/commons/net/ntp/package-summary.html).

 ## Attribution